Help Me Help My Struggling Reader - Part 1

 dyslexia 101 what actually dyslexia is

 Alarm clock, chef, stylist, personal assistant, psychologist, nurse, teacher, AND playmate.
 These are just some of the roles parents fill on a daily basis.
 Parents have it hard, especially parents of students with learning differences.
 The number one misconception I come across when I speak with families about their struggling readers is that one or both parents should know how to work with their child to help their reading improve.
-If you take away anything from this blog, I hope it is this: *you are not a dyslexia specialist, speech pathologist, or LD teacher; you are not expected to do it all, and there is help out there!*
+If you take away anything from this blog, I hope it is this: you are not a dyslexia specialist, speech pathologist, or special education teacher.
+You are not expected to do it all, and there is help out there!*

 How to Decide What Skills to Practice

-This is why most Orton-Gillingham based intervention methods (see our resources page) for more info on this) start with the most simple words to read - closed syllables or CVC (consonant-vowel-consonant) words.
+This is why most Orton-Gillingham based intervention methods (see our resources page) for more info on this start with the simplest words to read - closed syllables or CVC (consonant-vowel-consonant) words.
 A closed syllable is one vowel followed by one consonant sound.

 tip section book